ntamas/cl1/doc/cmdline/index.rst

 Invocation
 ==========

-Cluster ONE is distributed as a Java archive (JAR) file.
-Assuming that you have already installed Java and the Java executable (``java`` on Linux and Mac OS X, ``java.exe`` on Windows) is already on the system path, you can start Cluster ONE as follows::
+ClusterONE is distributed as a Java archive (JAR) file.
+Assuming that you have already installed Java and the Java executable (``java`` on Linux and Mac OS X, ``java.exe`` on Windows) is already on the system path, you can start ClusterONE as follows::

     $ java -jar cluster_one.jar [options] input_file